 Becoming an Elder is a major life Transition.
 But let’s put it into context – click here to open an Introduction to Transition - it will give you some insight into the transitions we all, to some degree, go through.
-Throughout our lives we have grown with change and now, retirement is a period of rapid, and sometimes traumatic change.
+Throughout our lives we have grown with change and now, retirement and old age is a period of rapid, and sometimes, traumatic change.

 Elderhood is way of Being; of allowing oneself to experience the feelings and emotions that we normally cover up or hide from.

 Whatever form they take, effective rites of passage into Elderhood will not prescribe a particular form or role for emerging Elders.
 The ways in which these Elders will share their wisdom and skills with the larger community will be as unique as each individual and as diverse as the population.
 What we new Elders will have in common, however, is a commitment to continual growth, deepening spiritual connection, passion, discovery of purpose and service.
 We will realize that our wholeness, our wisdom and gifts, and the well-being of the larger society and our planet itself, cannot be separated.
 Current and soon-to-be seniors can play a critical role in shaping a positive future if we choose to not withdraw as we age, but rather to nurture ourselves and our communities by claiming our roles as conscious Elders.